chenjr0719/AFS-docs/docs/portal/scenario.md

 Create Online Flow IDE in the **AFS Workspaces - Solutions**, and train the **Desicion Tree** model.
 After training the model, use the OTA to deliver the model to the edge device.

 #### Pre-condition
-1. Create the Decision Tree node in the Online Flow IDE
+1. Create the Decision Tree node in the Online Flow IDE.

 	a.
 Create a new Aanlytic, and it's named by training_dt_model.
 About the detail process, please refer the Pre-condition Step 4.b in the Scenario 1.